Grief Worksheets

 • Someone who lost their home/got evicted

-These are just examples of people that you might encounter as a grief counselor.
-Having them use this worksheet could help them confront a loss as well as find the drive to cope and move on.
+These are just some people you might encounter as a grief counselor.
+This worksheet could help them confront a loss, find the drive to cope, and move forward on their grief journey.

 What is a grief worksheet?